Sean Scanlon has dedicated his life to serving his community and the people of Connecticut.

 Outside of the legislature, Sean serves as Executive Director of Tweed-New Haven Airport.
 In his first 18 months on the job he transformed the airport, secured a $100 million public-private investment deal, brought in a new air carrier and created over 100 new community jobs.

-Sean lives in Guilford with his wife Meghan, the President & CEO of the Connecticut Coalition Against Domestic Violence, and their young son Jack.
+Sean lives in Guilford with his wife Meghan, the President & CEO of the Connecticut Coalition Against Domestic Violence, and two young sons Jack and Declan.